About a month before Apollo 11 was due to launch, Neil Armstrong and his colleagues found themselves in a dilemma.

 So, how could they provide financial security for their families?

-Then they had an idea: they autographed hundreds of covers – they’re envelopes signed and postmarked on important dates, knowing that these would be worth a lot of money should they fail to get back to terra firma.
+They had an idea and autographed hundreds of covers – they’re envelopes signed and postmarked on important dates, knowing that these would be worth a lot of money should they fail to get back to terra firma.

-Which, in a strange way, led me to muse as follows.
+Which, strangely, led me to muse as follows.

 Let’s face it – I have to – the financial services industry has suffered a pretty poor press over recent years.

-A bolder spirit might look them in the eye and say, “I’m an IFA”, but not before having identified the nearest exit.
+A bolder spirit might look them in the eyes and say, “I’m an IFA”, but not before having identified the nearest exit.

 My own experience is that such heart-warming frankness invariably causes the enquirer’s eyes to glaze over in fear of a boring diatribe about pensions and investments.